A Morning Ritual for the Anxious Hours

 Combined with Evening Routine

-For people whose morning anxiety starts with poor sleep:
+For people whose mornings are shaped by poor sleep:

-- • Wear Flow On during the day for stress regulation
+- • Wear a Flow On patch during the day as your morning ritual

-- • Remove before bed (after 8 hours)
+- • Remove it before bed (after up to 8 hours)

 — Priya, 29, Teacher